 By statute, the Fund is continuously appropriated through user charges.
 Therefore, the budget is not legislatively adopted and a Statement of Revenues and Expenses - Budget to Actual is not a required part of these financial statements.
-Total budgeted expenses for the Prepaid Tuition Fund for the fiscal year ended June 30, 2012 were \$1,461,000, compared to actual expenses of \$1,330,000.
-The actual contract and benefit expense was less than budget by approximately \$128,000.
-The actuarial assumptions used in the budget process differed from actual cash flows, therefore, the budget was overstated by the effect of these differences.
-The actual contract and benefit expense for the fiscal year ended June 30, 2012 is determined using actuarial cash flows while the budget is determined based on a variety of cash inflow and outflow assumptions using historical data
+Total budgeted operating expenses for the Prepaid Tuition Fund for the fiscal year ended June 30, 2013, were \$1.2 million, compared to actual operating expenses of \$3.3 million.
+The actuarially determined contract and benefit expense was higher than budget by approximately \$2.0 million.
+The actuarial assumptions used in the budget process differed from actuarial assumptions used to calculate the liability as of June 30, 2013, and therefore, the budget was understated by the effect of these differences.
+Since the Fund will be closed no later than November 15, 2013, a \$2.8 million adjustment was made to reduce the liability and corresponding expense to reflect the early settlement of the plan.